fenago/deep-learning-for-nlp/Lab Guides/chapter_15/Lab_9.md

 Click notebook `5_evaluate.ipynb` in jupterLab UI and run jupyter notebook.

-# Extensions
+## Exercises

 This section lists some ideas for extending the tutorial that you may wish to explore.

-- Data Cleaning.
-Explore better data cleaning, perhaps leaving some punctuation in tact or normalizing contractions.
+- **Data Cleaning.** Explore better data cleaning, perhaps leaving some punctuation in tact or normalizing contractions.
-- Truncated Sequences.
-Padding all sequences to the length of the longest sequence might be extreme if the longest sequence is very different to all other reviews.
-Study the distribution of review lengths and truncate reviews to a mean length.
+- **Truncated Sequences.** Padding all sequences to the length of the longest sequence might be extreme if the longest sequence is very different to all other reviews.** Study the distribution of review lengths and truncate reviews to a mean length.
-- Truncated Vocabulary.
-We removed infrequently occurring words, but still had a large vocabulary of more than 25,000 words.
-Explore further reducing the size of the vocabulary and the effect on model skill.
+- **Truncated Vocabulary.** We removed infrequently occurring words, but still had a large vocabulary of more than 25,000 words.** Explore further reducing the size of the vocabulary and the effect on model skill.
-- Filters and Kernel Size.
-The number of filters and kernel size are important to model skill and were not tuned.
-Explore tuning these two CNN parameters.
+- **Filters and Kernel Size.** The number of filters and kernel size are important to model skill and were not tuned.** Explore tuning these two CNN parameters.
-- Epochs and Batch Size.
-The model appears to fit the training dataset quickly.
-Explore alternate configurations of the number of training epochs and batch size and use the test dataset as a validation set to pick a better stopping point for training the model.
+- **Epochs and Batch Size.** The model appears to fit the training dataset quickly.** Explore alternate configurations of the number of training epochs and batch size and use the test dataset as a validation set to pick a better stopping point for training the model.
-- Deeper Network.
-Explore whether a deeper network results in better skill, either in terms of CNN layers, MLP layers and both.
+- **Deeper Network.** Explore whether a deeper network results in better skill, either in terms of CNN layers, MLP layers and both.
-- Pre-Train an Embedding.
-Explore pre-training a Word2Vec word embedding in the model and the impact on model skill with and without further fine tuning during training.
+- **Pre-Train an Embedding.** Explore pre-training a Word2Vec word embedding in the model and the impact on model skill with and without further fine tuning during training.
-- Use GloVe Embedding.
-Explore loading the pre-trained GloVe embedding and the impact on model skill with and without further fine tuning during training.
+- **Use GloVe Embedding.** Explore loading the pre-trained GloVe embedding and the impact on model skill with and without further fine tuning during training.
-- Longer Test Reviews.
-Explore whether the skill of model predictions is dependent on the length of movie reviews as suspected in the final section on evaluating the model.
+- **Longer Test Reviews.** Explore whether the skill of model predictions is dependent on the length of movie reviews as suspected in the final section on evaluating the model.
-- Train Final Model.
-Train a final model on all available data and use it make predictions on real ad hoc movie reviews from the internet.
+- **Train Final Model.** Train a final model on all available data and use it make predictions on real ad hoc movie reviews from the internet.

-If you explore any of these extensions, I'd love to know.

 ## Further Reading